tarosky/michizure/README.md

 # Michizure

-CloudFormation template which deletes corresponding snapshot when a AMI is deregistered.
+CloudFormation template which deletes corresponding snapshot when an AMI is deregistered.